looker-open-source/actions/docs/action_api.md

   icon_data_uri?: string
   /** A list of descriptions of required fields that this action is compatible with.
 If there are multiple entries in this list, the action requires more than one field. */ required_fields?: RequiredField[]
+  /** A boolean that determines whether or not the action will be sent a one time use download url to faciliate unlimited streaming of data */
+  supported_download_settings: boolean
+  /** A boolean that determines whether action is an oauth action or not.
+This will change whether or not the action will be sent a one time use link to be able to set state for a specific user for this action */
+  uses_oauth: boolean
 }

 interface Param {